- Location: Texas

 Normally, voter applications take 30 days to process once they have been received and approved.
 The 30 days starts on the date the application was postmarked or, if hand-carried, the date of the application's arrival at your local voter registrar's office.

-You may register to vote any time after you have reached the age of 17 years and 10 months so that your registration can be processed in time for an election falling on or after your 18th birthday.
+You may register to vote any time after you have reached the age of 17 years and 10 months so that your registration can be processed in time for an election falling on or after you turn 18 years old.

 Other voter eligibility requirements include: